-Currently the Berkeley Pit water is approximately 800 ft deep, consisting of roughly 39.7 billion gallons of low pH, high saline water.
+Currently the Berkeley Pit water is approximately 850 ft deep, consisting of roughly 42.5 billion gallons of low pH, high saline water.
 Since flooding of the Berkeley Pit commenced in 1982, the MBMG has been the primary agency that has consistently collected, analyzed, and interpreted the data.
 Prior to 2001, water-quality samples were collected when deemed necessary, i.e., during the RI/FS investigation, with records going back as far as November 1984.
 Water quality in the Berkeley Pit has been monitored on a semi-annual basis since the spring of 2001, as per terms of the 2002 CD.
 This report focuses primarily on the data collected since that time, as it is consistent and precise data.
-Data collected prior to 2001, though accurate, are not as consistent as the semi-annual monitoring which began in 2001, and for the most part are excluded from this report.
-Records dating back to November 1984 are published and can be found on the online MBMG Ground-Water Information Center (GWIC) website (GWIC 2010).
+Data collected prior to 2001, and for the most part are excluded from this report.
+Records dating back to November 1984 are published and can be found on the MBMG Ground-Water Information Center (GWIC) website (GWIC, 2012).
 A publication by Gammons and Duaime (2006) focuses on the long-term changes in the limnology and geochemistry of the Berkeley Pit Lake System.

-Throughout the years, changes in water quality in the Berkeley Pit may be linked to a number of factors such as seasonal changes, occurrence of landslides, MR copper (Cu) recovery operations, dumping of high-density sludge into the Berkeley Pit from the HSB water treatment plant, and the diversion of HSB water into and away from the pit surface water.
+Throughout the years, changes in water quality in the Berkeley Pit may be linked to a number of factors including seasonal changes, turnover events (both seasonal and physical), formation of ice on the surface water during the winter, occurrence of landslides, MR copper (Cu) recovery operations, dumping of high-density sludge into the Berkeley Pit from the HSB water treatment plant, and the diversion of HSB water into and away from the pit surface water.
 The following sections attempt to determine the factors associated with some of the recent water-quality changes.